 The person is at rest (no acceleration) thus, the net force on him must be zero, that is

 R = mg

-Answer: Apparent weight generally refers to the weight of the object when suspended freely in water.
-Here, an upward force (known as buoyancy) acts up.
-This is the weight of the water displaced by the volume of the object.
+Generally, the apparent weight refers to the weight of the object when suspended in water.
+Buoyancy is responsible for this upward force.
+Weight calculated by dividing the volume of the object by the volume of water displaced.